steqeq/0000/README.md

 # Supported Operating Systems

-## Support for Ubuntu 20.04.1

-In this release, AMD ROCm extends support to Ubuntu 20.04.1, including v5.4 and v5.6-oem.

-**Note**: AMD ROCm only supports Long Term Support (LTS) versions of Ubuntu.
-Versions other than LTS may work with ROCm, however, they are not officially supported.

-## Support for SLES 15 SP2

-This release extends support to SLES 15 SP2.

 ## List of Supported Operating Systems

 The AMD ROCm platform is designed to support the following operating systems: